moshanATucsd/dx/docs/3-reference/pricing/index.md

 <br/>

-For example: running your container on an E1 instance with 2 CPUs and 4 GBs of memory, would be charged as: (2CPUs X 0.07¢) + (4GBsMemory X 0.01¢) + (0GPUs X 0.7¢) = 0.18¢ per minute for the container runtime.
+For example: running your container on an E1 instance with 2 CPUs and 4 GBs of memory would be charged as: (2CPUs X 0.07¢) + (4GBsMemory X 0.01¢) + (0GPUs X 0.7¢) = 0.18¢ per minute for the container runtime.
 The cost of the instance is not included in the container runtime.

 When you create your Tenzar DX account, you get 1,000 minutes of container runtime credit towards E1 type instances.